New Home Energy Label

 What is the Home Energy Label Program – New Home Pilot?

-Starting September 13, 2023, the City is offering a one-year voluntary pilot program that builders can opt into through the building permit application process and receive a $250 rebate for each EnerGuide label up to a maximum of $7,500 per applicant.
+Participating builders can opt in through the building permit application process and receive a $250 rebate for each EnerGuide label up to a maximum of $7,500 per applicant.
+The maximum will reset for all program participants on April 7, 2025.
+Applicants who have already received the $7,500 maximum are eligible to apply again.

-Starting in September 2024, home builders may be required to disclose an EnerGuide Label for all new low-density homes built in Calgary.
-A bylaw will first need to be passed by Council.
-View the New Home EnerGuide Timeline for more information.
+In the future, home builders may be required to disclose an EnerGuide Label for all new low-density homes built in Calgary, pending a bylaw being passed by Council.

-The City will share EnerGuide labels publicly via an online home energy performance map, which will launch in early 2024.
+The City will share EnerGuide labels publicly via an online home energy performance map, which will launch in 2025.
 The Program administrator may email participants to discuss what they learned during the energy label process to help inform program decisions moving forward.

 Home Energy Label Program - New Home Pilot